Is autumn the new spring?

-It’s harvest time in your vegie garden, and time to think about what you want to plant in winter.
-It’s also a great time for making changes to your ornamental garden… the soil is still warm but the summer sun’s intensity.
-For those who have been asking, our autumn bulb range is starting to arrive, and garlic, traditionally planted around the autumn equinox (roughly March 21), is due in the first week of March.
+Harvest time continues in your vegie garden, but now is also the time to think about what you want to plant in winter.
+For those who have been asking, our autumn bulb range is starting to arrive, and garlic, traditionally planted around the autumn equinox (roughly March 21), is due early March.

 The edge is off the summer sun and humidity and things are a lot more pleasant in the garden.
 Clean up the remains of your summer vegies if they are coming to the end of their useful life.
 These can be composted if you chop up the stalky parts first (a sharp spade is good) and avoid adding plant matter that might have been diseased, such as with powdery mildew.
 If you want to pull up your tomatoes but have still got lots waiting to mature, you can do both.
 Pull the plants out roots and all and hang them upside down in a shady spot outdoors.
 Gradually the tomatoes will mature AND you’ll have the garden space back again.

 Add compost and manures to the soil which will be depleted after a productive summer season.

 March in your Produce Garden

 Prepare the soil for some broadbeans.
 Broad beans have come a long way from when I was a child, from a despised green veg – they are now the green bean of choice in my household.
 So many wonderful recipes on the net.
 They will grow with very little care over winter.
 By the middle of spring, you’ll be eating sweet young broadbeans.
 Put some lime in before planting as they prefer an alkaline soil.